How to Use

 • Enable Editor Overlay

-1. Create a default artifact name, Usually this is your product name in the EOS Developer portal.
+1. Create a default artifact name, usually this is your product name in the EOS Developer portal, though with EOS constantly evolving it may be best to use the artifact ID found in the Artifacts page of your game.

 2. Assign the SDK Values for Live Sandbox from the Getting EOS SDK Product Details section to each entry that corresponds with the artifact.

-3. Once all entries have been filled out in the newly created artifact ensure thats its name aligns with the Default Artifact name.
+4. Once all entries have been filled out in the newly created artifact, ensure thats its name aligns with the Default Artifact name.
 Here is a image of what it should look like when filled out.

 How to access the EGS Nodes: